barbedStingray/weekend-movie-sagas/INSTRUCTIONS.md

 This should show:

-- an input field (for the movie title)
-- an input field (for the movie poster image URL))
-- a textarea (for the movie description)
-- a dropdown (for the genres)
+x an input field (for the movie title) x an input field (for the movie poster image URL)) x a textarea (for the movie description) x a dropdown (for the genres)

 The Add Movie page should have the buttons:

-- `Cancel` button, which should bring the user to the Home/List Page
-- `Save` button, which should save these inputs in the database and bring the user to the Home/List Page (which now has the new movie)
+x `Cancel` button, which should bring the user to the Home/List Page x `Save` button, which should save these inputs in the database and bring the user to the Home/List Page (which now has the new movie)

 **Base functionality does not require being able to select more than one genre for a new movie**